MBC Gayo Daejejeon: 2024 : Wannabe

-The 2024 MBC Gayo Daejejeon was held on January 29, 2025, and was hosted by Girls' Generation's Yoona, Shinee's Minho, and TWS' Dohoon.
+The 2024 MBC Gayo Daejejeon was held on 29 January 2025, and was hosted by Girls' Generation's Yoona, Shinee's Minho, and TWS' Dohoon.
 This year marked the 10th time Yoona hosted this event; she has also announced that this year will be the last time she will host the event.

-Originally to be held live on December 31, 2024, on December 30, a day before the event, MBC announced that the live event would be cancelled, in light of the Jeju Air Flight 2216.
-The event and performances would be pre-recorded, and would be aired on January 29 & 30, 2025, during the Lunar New Year period.
+Originally to be held live on 31 December 2024, on 30 December, a day before the event, MBC announced that the live event would be cancelled, in light of the Jeju Air Flight 2216.
+The event and performances would be pre-recorded, and would be aired on 29 & 30 January 2025, during the Lunar New Year period.